Italki is the best website to teach languages online.

 In any case, don’t let other tutors’ rates discourage you from raising yours.

-However, there many teachers who teach as a side job.
+Many teachers, on the other hand, teach as a side job.
 Some community tutors even do it for fun.

 Italki is the best place to teach and learn languages online.